owenvickery/cg2at/README.md

                                    <b>Number of CPUs</b>
 </p>

-This script will use all the available cores within the architecture it is run, which will slow down other programs.
+This script will try to use 8 cores preferentially, if your computer has less than 8 it will use all the cores.

 To override this and limit the number of cores you can use the flag:

 - -ncpus (int)